 Contrast-enhanced CT study of the body, obtained in one exam in less than 17 seconds.
 On the left is a three-dimensional reformatted image display showing the skeleton and organs.
 In the middle is a two-dimensional sagittal reformatted image displayed in a mediastinal window, meaning that both contrast-enhanced soft tissues and bone are displayed.
 On the right is an image that looks like a conventional radiograph but is a sagittal reformation of the osseous spine.
 (Image courtesy of Toshiba Medical Systems, Europe.)

 Thoracic vertebrae have shield-shaped vertebral bodies; paired superior and inferior costal demifacets on the posterolateral surfaces of the bodies; round vertebral foramina and stout pedicles; short, thick laminae that partially overlap adjacent laminae in a shingle effect; long and downwardly inclined spinous processes; and long and posterolaterally inclined transverse processes with costal facets at the tips (Figs. 9-2 and 9-3).
 The paired superior and inferior articular processes form zygapophysial joints (facet joints) with adjacent vertebrae.
-Typical thoracic facet joints are oriented vertically in the frontal plane, although the upper thoracic facets ...
+Typical thoracic facet joints are oriented vertically in the frontal plane, ...